top of page

 It wasn't until 12 years after the accident that she hit her lowest point and finally reached out for support.
 Through talking openly about her experiences, Angela noticed that many others in the industry had begun reaching out to her for support and guidance.

-From first-hand experience, Angela knows that while airlines and larger aviation organisations provide employee assistance and peer support programs, specialist assistance is not readily available to many in the broader aviation community in their time of need.
+From first-hand experience, Angela knows that while airlines and larger aviation organisations provide counselling, employee assistance and peer support programs, specialist assistance is not readily available to many in the broader aviation community.

-That's how Navigating Aviation was born - a specialist support, guidance and counselling service that aims to remove the barriers to receiving confidential and professional support in the aviation industry.
+That's how Navigating Aviation was born - a specialist aviation counselling and business support service that aims to remove the barriers to receiving confidential and professional support in the aviation industry.

 060 Angela 8909_edited_edited.png

-"Embracing your own vulnerability and reaching out is actually a strength, not a weakness.”
+"Embracing your own vulnerability and reaching out for support is actually a strength, not a weakness.”

 ICON-Navigating Aviation.png